NilPointer-Software/bdfd-wiki/src/bdscript/globalUserLeaderboard.md

 # $globalUserLeaderboard
-Returns the top 10 user's name and value for the given variable.
+Returns the top ten user's username and value for the given variable.

 ## Usage
 ```